 American College of Radiology

 In 1923, a bill was passed by politicians in California allowing lay individuals to set-up and run x-ray centers.
-This development greatly alarmed Albert Soiland (1873-1946), a pioneering radiologist working in Les Angeles.
-He felt that the time had come for radiology to be recognized as a bona fide medical specialty in the United States.
-Thus on the morning of June 26th 1923, he advanced a resolution at the House of Delegates of the American Medical Association (AMA) for radiology to be officially endorsed as a specialty and for a Section on Radiology to be established.
-The AMA duly promulgated radiology as a specialty, although it took until 1924 for the Section to be set-up 2.
+This development greatly alarmed Albert Soiland (1873-1946), a trailblazing radiologist who worked in Les Angeles.
+He felt that the time had come for radiology to be recognized as a bona fide specialty in the United States.

-The College is organized into 54 chapters (50 states, Washington DC, Canada, and the Council of Affiliated Regional Radiation Oncology Societies (CARROS)).
+The College is organized into 54 chapters (50 states, Washington DC, Canada, and the CARROS (Council of Affiliated Regional Radiation Oncology Societies)).

 Currently over 38,000, including radiologists, radiation oncologists, nuclear medicine physicians and medical physicists 1.